freeverseio/laos-public-docs/api/write-queries/EvolveNFT.md

 }
 ```

-### Check Evolution Status
+### Checking Evolution Status

-Use the `evolveResponse` query with the `trackingId` to check the status of the evolution operation.
+Use the `evolveResponse` query with the `trackingId` to check the status of a mint operation.

 ```graphql
 query evolveNFTResponse {